edishabani/texTax/README.md

 # texTax - Tech Content Posting Platform
-texTax is a tech-based content posting platform developed with Laravel and Alpine.js.
+texTax is a platform designated for simplicity and usability.

 ## Tech Stack
 ```bash